 Share:

-Learning objective: Describe key treatment considerations and treatment protocols in patients with chronic graft-versus-host disease.
+Learning objective: After reading this article, learners will be able to describe key treatment considerations and treatment protocols for extracorporeal photopheresis therapy in patients with chronic graft-versus-host disease

 Bookmark this article